 The UK has created some of the most influential and loved cinema and television in the world.
 Its reputation in filmmaking, TV production, animation, and special effects is recognised globally.

 The independent television sector is responsible for some of the most iconic and ground-breaking television formats seen around the world.
 From formatted shows like The X-Factor, Strictly Come Dancing/Dancing with the Stars, Who Wants to be a Millionaire? and Love Island to scripted dramas like Sherlock and Downton Abbey, the UK’s original programming has become must-see viewing from China to the Czech Republic.
+According to the BFI, inward investment in high end UK TV totalled £3.62bn in 2022.

-The UK's history of excellence in film, television, publishing, music, theatre, and heritage, provides rich source material for screen storytelling.
+The UK's history of excellence in publishing, music, theatre, and heritage, provides rich source material for screen storytelling.
 This cultural depth enables the UK to promote its diverse and vibrant way of life, influence how the world sees the UK, drive cultural exports, and help others tell their stories through international collaboration and inward investment.

 The UK's highly skilled and versatile workforce in film and television is often cited as a draw by international studios that have invested in the UK, and one of the reasons behind the expansion of groups such as Pinewood Studios.
 Investment in new skills and training, and in ensuring the pipeline of UK talent into the industry is well supplied and diverse is part of the work of bodies such as Screen Skills.